ASSERT-KTH/sorald/README.md

                                segment.
       --max-fixes-per-rule=<maxFixesPerRule>
                              Max number of fixes per rule.
-      --source=<source>
-                             The path to the file or folder to be analyzed and possibly repaired.
       --pretty-printing-strategy=<prettyPrintingStrategy>
                              Mode for pretty printing the source code:
                                'NORMAL', which means that all source code will